Robot Carnival: "Presence"

-"Presence" (プレゼンス, Purezensu), one of only two segments featuring intelligible dialogue, tells the story of a man who has an obsession with an automata he has been secretly constructing in an attempt to compensate for the lack of any close relationship with his wife and family.
+"Presence" (プレゼンス, Purezensu), one of only two segments featuring intelligible dialogue, tells the story of a man who has an obsession with an automaton he has been secretly constructing in an attempt to compensate for the lack of any close relationship with his wife and family.
 The setting seems to be British and of the early twentieth century, but also suggests another planet or a future which has attempted to re-establish a former social structure.
-When the automata takes on a personality of her own, far beyond what the man had programmed, he smashes her in a fit of panic, and leaves his secret laboratory for what he believes is the last time.
-Many years later, the man has a vision of his automata appearing before him, but then blowing up before he can take her hand.
-He returns to his shed to find the automata still sitting smashed in a corner, just as she had been left years earlier.
-Many more years elapse, and the automata appears again before the man.
+When the automaton takes on a personality of her own, far beyond what the man had programmed, he smashes her in a fit of panic, and leaves his secret laboratory for what he believes is the last time.
+Many years later, the man has a vision of his automaton appearing before him, but then blowing up before he can take her hand.
+He returns to his shed to find the automaton still sitting smashed in a corner, just as she had been left years earlier.
+Many more years elapse, and the automaton appears again before the man.
 This time, he takes her hand and walks into the distance with her, before vanishing in front of his shocked wife.

 Little of the dialogue is actually spoken on-screen; all but a few lines are given in voice-over, or with the speaker's mouth obscured.